-For those interested in our daily routine during those 20 days (What did they do all day?), let me tell you, it wasn’t much.
+For those interested in our daily routine during those 20 days, let me tell you, it wasn’t much.
 Time did go quickly however and it was only during foul weather (when WJ3 bucked like a frenzied donkey) that we ever wondered if there was indeed a better way.
-GS will only cross oceans again on the QE2; daily showers, hot water, feather beds and large buffets prepared by someone else.
+GS will, from now on, only cross oceans again on the QE2; with associated comforts such as daily showers, hot water, feather beds and large buffets prepared by someone else.

 Our day began with an early morning watch and was there after punctuated with reading, listening to music, snoozing, discussing the weather or doing navigation/boat chores.
 We often ate fruit and cereal for breakfast largely because you can serve it standing on your head… The Cap’n would tweak sails to keep us going east and say a morning prayer to Burt, our self-steering (Hydrovane), who was selfless in his attention to duty.
 Don’t leave home without one!